fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 Start json-server on port 3001 and make sure that the server returns the list of people by going to the address <http://localhost:3001/persons> in the browser.

-If you get the error message:
+If you receive the following error message:

 ```js
 events.js:182